Incetro/Monreau/README.md

 ### Manually

-If you prefer not to use any dependency managers, you can integrate Reflection into your project manually.
+If you prefer not to use any dependency managers, you can integrate Monreau into your project manually.

 #### Embedded Framework